Nour267/noor-portfolio/README.md

 ## 📈 Performance Features

-- Optimized images and assets
+- Optimized image sizes and lazy loading for better performance
-- Minimal JavaScript for fast loading
+- Clean, minimal JavaScript for faster loading
-- CSS animations for smooth interactions
-- Lazy loading for better performance
-- Compressed and minified code

-## 🎯 SEO Features

-- Semantic HTML structure
-- Proper meta tags
-- Open Graph tags for social sharing
+- Semantic HTML, meta tags, and Open Graph support for SEO
-- Structured data for search engines
+- Structured content to help search engines index key information
-- Fast loading times

 ## 🔄 Updates and Maintenance

-### Regular Updates
-- Keep project information current
+I actively maintain this portfolio by:

+- Updating experience and project sections as my career grows
-- Update skills and experience
+- Refreshing styles and improving performance where needed
-- Add new projects and achievements
-- Refresh contact information

-### Performance Monitoring
-- Use Google PageSpeed Insights
-- Monitor Core Web Vitals
-- Check mobile responsiveness
-- Validate HTML and CSS
+- Ensuring compatibility across modern browsers and devices

-## 📞 Support
+### 📄 License

 If you need help customizing your portfolio: